xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

 We then compare the performance of the various number encoding schemes on a simulated dataset of planetary orbits.
 We construct a dataset consisting of planetary motion simulations generated by the REBOUND N-body codebase~\citep{rebound} and integrated using IAS15~\citep{reboundias15}.
 The dataset consists of 1.25 million samples, split into 80\%, 10\%, 10\% for training, validation, and test.
 Each sample consists of simulation parameters (mass and orbit properties of each planet and the simulation timestep size) as well as a sequence of $(x,y)$ positions for each planet, organized in a JSON format.
 The details of the simulation are provided in Appendix~\ref{app:planets}.
 A typical sample in this dataset is given by:

-We pretrain the models using MLM and evaluate the models on the task of inferring the simulation parameters, specifically the simulation timestep $\Delta t$, and the semi-major axis, eccentricity and mass of the first planet $(a_1, e_1, m_1)$ by masking the appropriate locations.
-The quantities $\Delta t$ and $a_1$ in the training corpus take values that are either discrete or are sampled from intervals with gaps.
-This property makes these quantities a good testing ground for interpolation generalization.
+We pretrain the models using MLM and evaluate the models on the task of inferring the simulation parameters, specifically the simulation timestep $\Delta t$, and the semi-major axis, eccentricity and mass of the first planet $(a_0, e_0, m_0)$ by masking the appropriate locations.
+The models are also tasked with predicting the $(x,y)$ coordinates of each planet for each timestep in each simulation.
+The quantities $\Delta t$ and $a_0$ in the training corpus take values that are either discrete or leave gaps in the values they cover.
+This property makes these quantities particularly appropriate for testing interpolation generalization.
+Each tokenization is tested over three independent trials on a held-out test set, and the median values across the trials are used for the evaluation.

+A summary of these experiments is presented in Table~\ref{tab:planet_results}.
+Fig.~\ref{fig:rollout} shows examples of predicting the final 10 timesteps simultaneously across the various tokenizations, and predictions of orbital parameters $a_0$, $e_0$, $\Delta t$,